 If an impacted tooth has resulted in crowding or crooked teeth, braces can be used to bring numerous teeth into their desired positions, resulting in a straight and properly spaced arch of teeth.
 Braces are used not just for aesthetic purposes but also to promote oral health by making teeth simpler to clean.

-Contact Kumra Ortho to learn more about impacted canine tooth braces
+Contact Kumra Orthodontics to learn more about impacted canine tooth braces

 Impacted teeth can cause multiple dental problems that can disrupt your day.
 The good news is that impacted canine tooth braces may correct space and alignment concerns caused by impacted canines.